ctnava/rxtechnotes/4_access_to_drugs.md

 #### Translating the Signa

 The signa (the "sig") is almost always heavily abbreviated and pharmacy techs are often required to transcribe them for computer entry.
+It is important to make sure to do this accurately as this directly affects calculations for days supply.
+Transcription errors during this phase can lead to potentially fatal administration errors.

 At a minimum, these sigs require the following to be considered complete: